-Hexel, being my first published project, will always hold a special place in my heart.
+Hexel was my first published project.
 Your goal is simple: trade up through the rainbow to reach the black dot.
 Swipe to combine and move the dots around inside of the hexagon.
 The game ends when you run out of room inside of the hexagon and no more dots can be combined.

-Although the objective is simple and the mechanics are easy to learn, your moves require progressively more care and forethought as the board begins to fill with higher-colored dots.
+Although the objective is simple and the mechanics are easy to learn, your moves require progressively more care and forethought as the board begins to fill up.

-Unjumble is my theraputic puzzle game whose melodic tones and swooping animations will either keep you hooked or put you to sleep.
+Unjumble is a theraputic puzzle game with melodic tones and swooping animations.

 Tap tiles to rotate them into place and form endless loops, tying up each loose end with another of the same color.
 Unjumble has dozens of unique levels, each more complicated and rewarding than the last.
-Unjumbling tiles feels a bit like untying a knot, but a little less frustrating and a lot more relaxing.
+Unjumbling tiles feels a bit like untying a knot, but less frustrating.

 This visualization uses the Schrödinger equation to create 3-dimensional models for different electron orbitals.
 Use the controls at the top of the page to view different orbitals, and to change the material and detail of the model.
 You can scroll or pinch to zoom, and drag to pan around.